 Day 12: Chau Doc – Cruise to Phnom Penh

 Travel by boat four and half hours up the Mekong River to Phnom Penh the capital city of Cambodia.
 See the jewels of the Silver Pagoda with its floor made of silver and Buddha’s studded in diamonds.
 Hear the moving stories of the prisoners of Tuol Sleng and end your day on a lighter note as you shop for trinkets at the central market.

 Fly to Siem Reap and the magnificent temples of Ankgor.
-Explore the old market area of the town with its labyrinth of lanes filled with boutiques, galleries, cafes and small bars.
+This afternoon explore the ancient ruins of the Roluos group of temples.
+These three small temples were the site of a former Angkorian capital.
+In the evening take your time to wander the old market area of the town with its labyrinth of lanes filled with boutiques, galleries, cafes and small bars.
 It’s the place to be after dark!

 Day 15: Depart Siem Reap

 This morning you might like to pick up some last minute souvenirs at the market before you transfer to the airport for your onward flight.